mgcrea/benchmark-kaizoumark/_posts/2013-02-01-different-ways-of-arranging.md

     </ul>
     <p>Some text after</p>

-As a rule of thumb, use this method:
+We managed to render our two use cases OK, but there are a two limitations:

-- if you want to center an arbitrary number of items,
+- we can only distribute a fixed number of items,
-- if you want to distribute a fixed number of items.
+- we need to make sure the container is large enough, otherwise the browser will insert a line-break.

 </section>
 <section markdown='1' class='paragraph'>